liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

 ## Liferay's Permission System

-Liferay's permission system uses a very flexible mechanism that defines the actions that a given user can perform within the general context of the portal or within the context of a specific portlet.
-Portal and portlet developers break down the operations which can be performed within the portal or portlet into distinct *actions*.
-The act of granting the ability to perform a certain action to a specific role is the act of granting a *permission*.
+Liferay's permission system uses a flexible mechanism that defines the actions that a given user can perform within the context of the portal or a specific portlet.
+Portal and portlet developers break down the operations that can be performed in the portal or portlet into distinct *actions*.
+The act of granting the ability to perform an action to a specific role is the act of granting a *permission*.
 In Liferay, permissions are not granted to directly to users.
 Instead, permissions are granted to roles.
 Roles, in turn, can be assigned to specific users, sites, organizations, or user groups.

 Developers need to define the different types of operations that are required to suit the business logic of their applications.
 They don't need to worry about which users will receive which permissions.
 Once the actions have been determined and configured, portal administrators can grant permissions to perform those actions to users, sites, organizations, or user groups by assigning roles.
-Administrators can either use the portal's administration tools to grant permissions to roles or they can use the permissions UIs of individual portlets.
+Administrators can use the portal's administration tools to grant permissions to roles or they can use the permissions UIs of individual portlets.

 In this article, you'll learn how a Liferay application developer can use